Does ankle impingement require surgery? Improving range of motion without surgery

 People with ankle impingement syndrome are typically very frustrated people.
 They are frustrated that they cannot run or even walk without significant pain.
 If you are reading this article it is likely that you are one of these frustrated people.

-When extra strength anti-inflammatories, painkillers, heel lifts and other shoe inserts and weeks, maybe months of rest did not fix your problems
+When extra strength anti-inflammatories, painkillers, heel lifts, and other shoe inserts and months of rest did not fix your problems

 Some people do get great success with a program of conservative treatments for their ankle impingement problems.
-These programs includes physical therapy for their range of motion problems and limitations, ankle strengthening exercises, and exercises to help restore balance and gait.
-We usually do not see these patients at our clinics.
+These programs include physical therapy for their range of motion problems and limitations, ankle strengthening exercises, and exercises to help restore balance and gait.
+We usually do not see these patients at our clinic.
 We see the patient exploring surgery and/or waiting for a surgical date because in addition to the treatments above, the extra strength anti-inflammatories, painkillers, heel lifts, and other shoe inserts and weeks maybe months of rest did not fix their problems.

 The one thing that may have worked was a cortisone injection.
 For some people, the injection did the trick and they, the patient, got back on their way back to their activities.
-We usually do not see these patients at our clinics.
+We usually do not see these patients at our clinic.
 We see the patient for whom cortisone provided short-term relief but whose effects eventually “wore off.”

-The point we stress is that what we see in our clinics are the people who did not benefit from these treatments and for them, arthroscopy of the ankle is recommended.
+The point we stress is that what we see in our clinic are the people who did not benefit from these treatments and for them, arthroscopy of the ankle is recommended.

 If you are reading this article “these people,” probably includes you.
 Maybe this treatment program did not address what was really wrong with your or their ankle.
 Ankle impingement syndrome is an umbrella term to describe soft tissue getting pinched, caught, or impinged upon by bone.
 The bone compressing on the soft tissue causes pain, reduced mobility, and range of motion.
 But why is the bone pinching in the first place?
 How come the bone has moved to a point in your ankle that comes into contact with your soft tissue, and instability?